Living with a jealous husband isn’t fun.

 I wish it was me who had RJ.

-I wish I could take RJ away from my husband.
-I know I could beat it.
-I know I would have the strength to face you head on and laugh at you.
+I wish I could take RJ away from my husband, I could beat it.
+I’ll have the strength to face you head-on and laugh at you.

 Half of the battle is won when you know what you are dealing with—when you know your enemy—but you, RJ, are excellent at manipulating thoughts and feelings and taking control.